huafu/ember-img-manager/README.md

   delay: 10,
   // how many images to try to load in a raw (if 0 then it'll load all at once) (default: 0)
   batchSize: 0,
+  // should we start loading a source image only when it appear in the viewport (default: true)
+  lazyLoad: false,
   // the image to use while loading the real image (default: null)
   loadingSrc: 'assets/loading-img.png',
   // the image to use when an image has failed to load (default: null)